Note:

 Application Metrics

-1. Request per second - Throughput of the server.
-Available in Server Analyzer -> App Server.
+1. Request per second - Indicates the server's throughput.
+This metric can be found in Server Analyzer -> App Server.

-2. Response Time (microseconds) - Average response time of the server.
-Available in Server Analyzer -> App Server.
+2. Response Time (milliseconds) - Average Response Time - Reflects the server's average response time.
+You can find this metric in Server Analyzer -> App Server.

 3. Trading Failure API count - Failure count of the trading API's.
 Available in Key Business Transactions Load Distribution.